 How to Store

-- Counter: Seal it in an airtight cake carrier or a similar large airtight container and store it at room temperature for up to 4 days.
-If you do not have a container large enough to fit the entire cake, cut it into sections before sealing in airtight containers.
+- Store airtight.
+Store the cooled angel food cake in a cake carrier or airtight container at room temperature for up to 4 days.
+If you do not have a container large enough to fit the entire cake, cut it into sections.
 You can also wrap the cake in a double layer of plastic wrap.

 - Can I freeze it?
 You can!
 I suggest cutting the cake into slices.
-Wrap each slice in a double layer of plastic wrap before placing it into a large Ziplock bag or airtight container along with the other wrapped slices.
+Wrap each slice in a double layer of plastic wrap, then place it into a large Ziplock bag or airtight container with the other wrapped slices.
 Remove as much air as possible from the container and store it in the freezer for up to 3 months.
-Thaw on the counter before serving.
+Thaw the cake slices on the counter before serving.

 - Prep Time: 40 minutes